jkedmiston/portfolio/README.md

 Starting up the app so that breakpoints are easy to work in:
 * `docker-compose run --rm -p 5000:5000 web python3 -m pdb wsgi.py`

+## Testing plots
+For adjusting the `matplotlib` plots by trial-and-error, I run the plotting funcations via an Anaconda environment outside the Docker container.
+To run tests in this way, once `PYTHONPATH` is set up, and `requirements.txt` is installed with `pip install -r requirements.txt`, then use e.g. `python -m pytest -k test_basic_bar_plots`.
+The logic in `conftest.py` sets up `sys._called_from_test` as suggested in the `pytest` docs [here](https://docs.pytest.org/_/downloads/en/3.0.1/pdf/).

 # Flask migrate
 Setting up flask migrate took a bit.
 This was helpful.
 * https://blog.miguelgrinberg.com/post/how-to-add-flask-migrate-to-an-existing-project